{/*

 Money Raised: $2.5 Million

-Investors: Andreessen Horowitz, Index Ventures and Slow Ventures, as well as an investment by Marc Benioff.
+Investors: Andreessen Horowitz, Index Ventures and Slow Ventures, and an investment by Marc Benioff.

 Founder(s): Kyle Kirchhoff